About cookies on this site

 …the only way NOT to break the Data Layer is to place the code above GTM container snippet.
 If such code is placed below the container, your GTM event tracking will break.

 #14.
-It’s recommended to prefix the dataLayer with window.
+It’s highly recommended to prefix the dataLayer with window.
 As a result, all snippets should use window.dataLayer.
-According to Simo, this will help you avoid conflicts with any locally scoped structures that use the same name.
-P.S. yes, I know that my older blog posts still don’t use window.
-I just did not have the motivation to fix it, hoping to update them soon *sigh*
+This will help you avoid conflicts with any locally scoped variables that use the same name.

 #15.
 It’s better to use push (window.dataLayer.push), even when the page loads.
-According to Google’s documentation, it’s sufficient to place this dataLayer snippet above the Google Tag Manager container script (keys and values are just an example):
+You might find older resources saying that it’s sufficient to place this dataLayer snippet above the Google Tag Manager container script (keys and values are just an example):

-But after reading multiple sources (including Simo Ahava’s blog), the recommended approach should be different.
-Never use the syntax which I’ve posted above.
+However, the recommended approach should be different.
+Never use the syntax that I’ve posted above.
 If this command is executed after the GTM container snippet or after you’ve already established a dataLayer object, you will end up overwriting the existing object with this newly initialized structure.
 This might end up breaking GTM.

 The solution? use dataLayer.push, instead.
 The code snippet should look like this: